 eHarmony Inc. v.
 Errol Scarlett – Represented eHarmony, Inc. in domain name dispute involving the domain.
 Obtained favorable panel decision transferring domain to client.

-Listed in World Trademark Review 1000 for trademark prosecution and strategy in California (2011-2019), and for enforcement and litigation in 2018.
+Listed in World Trademark Review 1000 in California and nationally for trademark prosecution and strategy (2011-2021), and for enforcement and litigation in 2018.
 WTR 1000 notes that Lisa has a “diverse practice” and “a 100% success rate at the Trademark Trial and Appeal Board (TTAB).”
 Of her work, one happy client comments: “Timeliness and professionalism are her distinguishing characteristics, and I feel lucky to have her as a partner – she does a wonderful job.”

 “IP Star” by Managing Intellectual Property (2013, 2014, 2016, 2017, 2018, 2019, 2020).